jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ## Stolen with pride

-Some of the functions included has been found “out-there”.
+Some of the functions included has been found ï¿½out-thereï¿½.
 The author name and/or a link to the source is provided to give credit where credit is due.

 There are some references in the `Get-Help`notes section for some of the basic functions to dive deeper into the rabbit hole.